Where to Find the Best Vegan and Vegetarian Restaurants in Boston Right Now

 1 N Beacon St., Allston, 617-254-8883, grasshoppervegan.com.

-No list of local veggie restaurants is complete without a mention of Life Alive, a funky fast-casual guided in part by investor Ron Shaich, the Brookline-raised founder of Panera Bread and Au Bon Pain.
+No list of local veggie restaurants is complete without a mention of Life Alive, a funky fast-casual chain guided in part by investor Ron Shaich, the Brookline-based founder of Panera Bread and Au Bon Pain.
 The menu is different at each location, but customers are bound to find delightfully creative salads, wraps, and grain bowls wherever they decide to go.

 431 Boylston St., Back Bay, 857-239-8239, and other locations, lifealive.com.